rmtonkavich/randomGenerator.py/README.md

 # randomGenerator.py
 A Random String Generator for using to fill a Database for testing or learning.
-A good tool for Sorts.
+A good tool for workingand testing the Various Sort Methods.
+The Generator is set up to generate 25,000 Names, first and last.
+You could use to fill a Database for learning SQL Methods.
+And for working with the Various sorts.
+Timing them for length of execution.
+The program is very simple and can easily be expanded.